 Most women find that Norethisterone prevents their period from starting until they choose to stop taking the tablets.
-However, some women find that they have spotting or breakthrough bleeding while they are taking Norethisterone.
-Starting to take Norethisterone less than three days before your period is due to start greatly increases the chance of spotting.
+However, you might find that you have spotting or breakthrough bleeding while taking Norethisterone.

 Can I take Norethisterone?

-Most women are able to take Norethisterone.
-However, Norethisterone is not suitable for everyone and your doctor will advise whether or not you can take it.
-If you want to order Norethisterone via our convenient online service, you must complete a questionnaire which will assess your suitability before the doctors prescribe you the medicine.
+Yes, most women can take Norethisterone.
+However, Norethisterone is not suitable for everyone, and your doctor will advise whether or not you can take it.
+If you want to order Norethisterone via our convenient online service, you must complete a questionnaire.
+This will allow our clinicians to make sure it’s safe for you.

-As a general rule, you should probably not take Norethisterone if you:
+Generally, you should not take Norethisterone if you: